firefish475/wiki-rli/Scanner_Epson_ES-580W.md

 This trims ES-580W scanned images successfully so far, but with a little high -fuzz, so not so precise:

-convert Testpages.pdf -trim +repage -bordercolor \#B8B8B8B8B8B8FFFF -border 10 -fuzz 30% -trim +repage out.pdf
+convert -density 300 Testpages.pdf -trim +repage -bordercolor \#BCBCBC -border 10 -fuzz 30% -trim +repage out.pdf

 ### Explanations: